 What is “Public Charge”?

-According to the new regulations, immigration officials will consider a variety of circumstances, including a family’s income, age, education, how likely the applicant is to be employed, and whether a person has used certain public programs.
-Please note, the new changes will not be retroactive, which means, for example, newly added benefits will not count against someone if they were used before February 24, 2020.
+Immigration officials will consider a variety of circumstances, including a family’s income, age, education, how likely the applicant is to be employed, and whether a person has used certain public programs.

 This test does not apply to many categories of immigrants!